alirezakazemipour/NN-Without-Frameworks/README.md

 # NN-Without-Frameworks
 This project aims to implement different Neural Network configuration **without** using scientific frameworks like **TensorFlow** or **PyTorch**.

-Each network/config is implemented in 4 formats while trying to mimic [PyTorch's Subclassing](https://pytorch.org/tutorials/beginner/examples_nn/two_layer_net_module.html) procedure:
+Each network/config is implemented in 4 formats while trying to get the best of both worlds of TensorFlow (+ Keras) and PyTorch :
 1. In Python using NumPy
 2. In Python without taking advantage of NumPy
 3. In java